flatironinstitute/stan-playground/paper/paper.md

 6. **Sharing and Export**.
 Stan Playground by default saves the project in browser local storage.
-For longer-term storage, users can export their projects to zip files for local use, or upload to a Github Gist.
+For longer-term storage, users can export their projects to zip files for local use, or upload to a GitHub Gist.
 GitHub Gist links facilitate easy sharing, as they can be used in URL parameters to load a specific project when a link is clicked.
 More customizable sharing options are also available through URL parameters.